SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 For Azure Cosmos DB, you can collect the following logs and metrics:

 * **Resource logs**.
 To learn more about the different resource log category types and schemas collected for Azure Cosmos DB, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#resource-logs).
 * **Platform Metrics for Azure Cosmos DB**.
 For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#metrics).
-These metrics are available in following namespaces
+These metrics are available in following namespaces:
-   * Microsoft.DocumentDB/applicationGateways
+   * `Microsoft.DocumentDB/applicationGateways`
-   * Microsoft.DocumentDB/cassandraClusters
+   * `Microsoft.DocumentDB/cassandraClusters`
-   * Microsoft.DocumentDB/mongoClusters
+   * `Microsoft.DocumentDB/mongoClusters`

-* **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
-To learnmore, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).
+* **Activity logs**.
+Provides insight into any subscription-level or management group level events that have occurred in the Azure.
+To learn more, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

 ## Setup